 Consistently high CDRs can result in some significant consequences.
 Schools with three official, consecutive CDRs of 30 percent or greater, or a single CDR of greater than 40 percent, could lose eligibility to participate in certain Title IV programs, including the FDLP and Federal Pell Grant Program.

-Effective September 2014, any time two of a school's three most-recent 3-year rates equal or exceed 30 percent, the school may be placed on provisional certification for Title IV participation.
+Any time two of a school's three most recent CDRs equal or exceed 30 percent, the school may be placed on provisional certification for Title IV participation.

 - Identify the factors causing the rate to be 30 percent or greater,